 Best Under Desk Treadmill Reviews

 Depending on your needs and desires, there might be several treadmills in my Top 10 to suit your needs.
 As you probably already noticed, there are various types of treadmills that are suitable for under desk use.
-In my Top 10, there are treadmills made specifically for under-desk use and other folding options that are built for both walking at a standing desk or running when you want to turn up the heat on your workout.
+In my Top 10, there are treadmills made specifically for under-desk use and other folding options that are built for walking or running at a standing desk when you want to turn up the heat on your workout.

 Another key consideration is the weight of the treadmill.
 If you plan to move your treadmill between your office and home, then weight becomes a critical factor in your buying decision.
 Lastly, you may want to consider fitness tracking to make sure you’re hitting your target distance and calories burned each day.

 Allow my under desk treadmill reviews below to help guide you to the best under-desk treadmill for your home or office.
-In each review, I offer my two cents along with the pros and cons reported by current owners.
+In each review, I offer my two cents along with the pros and cons according to current info.
 Be sure to hang around after the reviews for more tips in my buyer’s guide!

 #1) iMovR ThermoTread GT